-(53) $\epsilon_p = \langle m, \langle S, q, d \rangle \rangle$ with S = source domain specification, q = reference domain involvement, and d = determinacy.
+(53) $\varepsilon_p = \langle m, \langle S, q, d \rangle \rangle$ with S = source domain specification, q = reference domain involvement, and d = definiteness.
 Such triples correspond to NPs that do not contain cardinal determiners or amount qualifiers.

-Cardinal determiners indicate the involvement of the reference domain, the size of the reference domain, or the size of groups, subsets or parts of the reference domain.
+Cardinal determiners, as already adumbrated in Clause 6.2, can indicate the involvement of the reference domain, the size of the reference domain, or the size of groups, subsets or parts of the reference domain.
 The same is true for amount expressions as determiners in mass NPs.